namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 Personally, I'm of the thought that most code I have generated, has had a low signal to slop ratio.
 Or at least it was too low for my slop tolerance.
 And so I have been so far finding<sup>[36](#references)</sup>, the main benefit in one off POCs or where I intentionally was building a non-production capability that I otherwise would not have had the time for.
 But I don't see myself using code gen in place of real learning opportunities .
 And building without understanding what I'm building never came naturally to me.
 Or at least there's a goldilocks sweet spot of understanding where I like to hang out.

+# Intentions chunked
 Roge Karma points out<sup>[4](#references)</sup> in his article, citing a SemiAnalysis piece<sup>[5](#references)</sup>, deconstructing knowledge work as chunks of Read, Think, Write and Verify.
 And that makes it a good candidate for building blocks in agentic flows, that can be learned, as long as the criteria are well defined.
 I pick things up I put things down.
 In other words, can knowledge work be cut up into units of work that are commoditized.
 I would flag here that this sounds remarkably similar to the vision of the waterfall software planning model that the agile manifesto<sup>[6](#references)</sup> of 2001 responded too, as well as the Data Science as Pin Factory article<sup>[7,8](#references)</sup> from 2019 written in response to the desire to assembly-line-ify data science.
 The agile software movement pointed out that software projects are messy and customers cannot accurately describe what they want.
 And Eric Colson extended this to the messiness of extracting signal from data.
 In fact his description of the ideal data science pin factory echoes that SemiAnalysis article:
 > “one person sources the data, another models it, a third implements it, a fourth measures it”

 During the conference, I was chatting with another colleague who was excitedly plotting how she can carve out some EDA time soon--Exploratory Data Analysis time--with an unstructured dataset she has been sitting on, using some new techniques the conference inspired her to try.
 She believes she would need at least a good 6 months, of, finding time in the cracks of her day job, to determine if there is enough there there in her dataset, before even proposing an improvement that her customer can consider.

-In an interview<sup>[9](#references)</sup> with Peter Steinberger--creator of OpenClaw, an open source agent--, I listened to, he described his niche as  "difficult but not too interesting".
-This is precisely the opposite of low hanging fruit, the problems that are right there in front of you, easy to understand, easy to describe quick wins.
-He responds to people who attempt to preplan a backlog of units of work, orchestrating a team of agents to coordinate and execute on the plan:
+In an interview<sup>[9](#references)</sup> with Peter Steinberger--creator of OpenClaw, an open source agent--, I listened to a few months back, he described his niche as  "difficult but not too interesting".
+This is precisely the opposite of low hanging fruit, the problems that are right there in front of you, easy to understand, easy to describe quick wins like the SemiAnalysis Read-Think-Write-Verify chunks.
+Or at least they are of much higher frequency and smaller scale than weeks or months.
+Peter responds to people who attempt to preplan a backlog of units of work, orchestrating a team of agents to coordinate and execute on the plan:

 > *"I don't believe this works.
 Like, this is the waterfall model of software building.
 This we learned long ago that this doesn't work.
 Like, yes, people work differently and maybe it does work for some.
 I just don't see how this could work for me.
 Like, I have to start with an idea and often I purposefully under-prompt the agent so it would do something that would give me new ideas.
 You like maybe like 80% of the things I assumed were like crap, but like there were like two things like, 'oh, I didn't think about that way.'*